 b.
 The decision to expand and offer the express service results in differential profits of $9,700, so it is profitable to expand.
 Note that only differential costs and revenues figured in the decision.
 The manager’s salary did not change, so it did not affect the decision.

 c.
-Managers need to consider whether the new service will have an effect on their current business (perhaps reducing demand).
+Managers need to consider whether the new service will have an affect on their current business (perhaps reducing demand).

 (20 Min.)
 Cost Data for Managerial Purposes: KC Services.